We are excited for you to come to study at HELP in Hawaii! Below are tips for preparing for life in Hawaii.

 - Flight / Accommodation Information

-Have these documents with you on the airplane:
+Bring these documents with you on the airplane (F-1 students):

-- Evidence of financial resources, Acceptance letter from HELP, which includes the name and contact information for the Director of HELP, who is the Designated School Official (DSO).
+- Evidence of financial resources, Acceptance letter from HELP, which includes the name and contact information for the Director of HELP, who is the Primary Designated School Official (PDSO).

-Flight attendants on board your airplane will distribute CF-6059–Customs Declaration Forms and Form I-94–Arrival-Departure Record for immigration, before you land at the Honolulu airport or your initial point-of-entry in the U.S. Complete these forms while you are on the aircraft.
-If you do not understand a form, ask the flight attendant for assistance.
+Flight attendants on board your airplane will distribute CF-6059–Customs Declaration Form before you land at the Honolulu airport or your initial point-of-entry in the U.S. Complete this form while you are on the aircraft.
+If you do not understand the form, ask the flight attendant for assistance.

 Upon arrival at the port-of- entry, proceed to the terminal area for arriving passengers for inspection.
-As you approach the inspection station, make sure that you have: passport, SEVIS Form I-20 or DS-2019; completed Form I-94 Arrival-Departure Record; and, CF-6059 Customs Declaration Form available for presentation to the CBP Officer.
-The Form I-94 should reflect the address where you will reside (not the address of the school or program sponsor).
+As you approach the inspection station, make sure that you have: passport, SEVIS Form I-20 or DS-2019; and, CF-6059 Customs Declaration Form available for presentation to the CBP Officer.

 Like all entering visitors, you will be asked to state the reason you wish to enter the United States.
 If you have a student visa and I-20, tell the officer that you will be a full time student.
 If you are coming in on a visa waiver, you should say that you are going to enjoy Hawaiʻi and take some part-time language classes.

 If the officer has additional questions for you, they may take you to a separate section of customs called secondary.
 If the officer has trouble confirming your status as a student, please ask the officer to call the HELP program and ask for the Director or a DSO at the program so that we can help to explain your situation.